internetgdl/KubernetesAzure/README.md

-## Implementing a container cloud architecture.
+# Implementing a container cloud architecture.

-# We will deploy application in Dotnet Core 3.1 in Docker Containers to Container Registry in Azure, creating a Kubernetes Cluster with Terraform and Helm for internal routing and management of open authority certificates with integration with our own domain and continued delivery in Microsoft DevOps
+#### We will deploy application in Dotnet Core 3.1 in Docker Containers to Container Registry in Azure, creating a Kubernetes Cluster with Terraform and Helm for internal routing and management of open authority certificates with integration with our own domain and continued delivery in Microsoft DevOps

-# Introduction:
+## Introduction:
-# The evolution of technology, the decentralization of data, the speed of innovation, adaptation to changes, has led us to think of a new way of developing software, which has led us to a new way of designing our solutions.
+#### The evolution of technology, the decentralization of data, the speed of innovation, adaptation to changes, has led us to think of a new way of developing software, which has led us to a new way of designing our solutions.
-# The cloud paradigm has made us rethink the correct use of resources.
+#### The cloud paradigm has made us rethink the correct use of resources.
-# The container architecture allows us to have small instances of our software components, but in order to achieve this we need to understand how they are orchestrated, managed, deployed, they grow, or they are reduced, etc.
+#### The container architecture allows us to have small instances of our software components, but in order to achieve this we need to understand how they are orchestrated, managed, deployed, they grow, or they are reduced, etc.
-# In this tutorial we are going to work with one of the largest cloud service providers, and we will implement a container architecture, at the same time we will implement it with Terraform.
+#### In this tutorial we are going to work with one of the largest cloud service providers, and we will implement a container architecture, at the same time we will implement it with Terraform.

-# 1. Requirements
+## 1. Requirements

-# n this scenario we are going to work with windows computers Using Visual Studio Code using PowerShell as Console
+#### In this scenario we are going to work with windows computers Using Visual Studio Code using PowerShell as Console

 Visual Studio Code
 https://code.visualstudio.com/